Restrictions due to the coronavirus in Madrid, Andalusia, Catalonia, Galicia and the rest of the autonomous communities - BCFocus

 Castile and Leon

-– No curfew or perimeter closure or limit of people in family and social gatherings.

-– Hours and capacities will evolve according to epidemiological data: with the region at the highest level of alarm, the hotel industry will be able to open until midnight, even if the interior closure will continue in the municipalities of more than 150 cases for 100,000 inhabitants.
+– The hours and capacities authorized in this region change according to epidemiological data: with the region at the highest level of alarm, the hotel industry can open until midnight indoors, although since May 1 the terraces can open until 1 a.m.

 Catalonia